FlowFuse/device-agent/README.md

-# FlowForge Device Agent
+# FlowFuse Device Agent

-This module provides an agent that runs Node-RED instances deployed from the FlowForge platform.
+This module provides an agent that runs Node-RED instances deployed from the FlowFuse platform.

 ## Prerequisites

  - NodeJS v14 or later
- - A FlowForge platform to connect to
+ - A FlowFuse platform to connect to

 ## Supported Operating Systems